dustin-anthc/test-wiki-cloning/AKWarm-Software-Overview.md

 5. When unhandled errors occur in AkWarm, the user is given the option to upload a stack trace of the error message and the actual AkWarm file that triggered the error.
 That upload is posted to the web server.
 For the code that performs that task, see *AkWarm\_UI.ApplicationEvents.MyApplication\_UnhandledException()*.

-The *analysisnorth.com* web server is currently used for the above purposes.
+The [Analysis North](analysisnorth.com) web server is currently used for the above purposes.
 However, changing a few URLs in the code would allow the use of any web server.
 The posting of unhandled exceptions does utilize a short CGI script on the web server.
 That script is currently written in the Python scripting language but could be rewritten in a different language if no Python support is available on the new web server.

 <a name="new_input"></a> Tasks Involved when Adding a New Input
 --------------------------------------

 When a new user input value needs to be added to AkWarm, there are a number of tasks that must be completed.
 The list below summarizes those tasks:

-1. Add a visual input control to the user interface in the AkWarm\_UI project to accept the user’s input.
+1. Add a visual input control to the user interface in the [[AkWarm\_UI]]|AKWarm-User-Interface-Documentation]] project to accept the user’s input.
 Set the Tab Order setting to put the control in the proper position in the tab sequence.

 2. Add a property at the appropriate position in the Project or ProjectComm Object Model to hold the input data.
 Once a new property is established in the object model, it will automatically be included in the serialized AkWarm file.
 When older files are opened that do not include the new property, the default value for the new property will automatically be used.